Application deadline is December 1st for summer (July) matriculation. Please note: we do not have matriculation in spring or fall.

 PATRICK HEALY GRADUATE FELLOWSHIP Named in honor of Georgetown’s 28th President, Patrick Healy, the first African-American to earn a doctorate degree, and the first African-American President of Georgetown University (1874–1882), the Healy Fellowship is intended to further Georgetown’s commitment to creating a diverse community composed of the most qualified students.
 The Program is designed to help recruit and retain graduate students who are talented individuals of the highest caliber and who might otherwise find it difficult or impossible to successfully pursue a doctoral degree.
 The Graduate School is committed to training diverse future faculty, researchers, and leaders who will enrich critical thinking, knowledge generation, and knowledge advancement across all disciplines.
 Diversity is a crucial element in preparing students for the service of others.
 Healy Fellowships will be awarded to students whose background or experience, when evaluated holistically, suggests they are uniquely able to contribute to the diversity of the Georgetown community and to the academic profession as a whole.
 Support will be provided to Patrick Healy Fellows for twelve months per year for up to five years, assuming satisfactory progress toward the Ph.D.
 Because departmental nominations are due in February, only applicants whose applications are complete by 1 February will be considered for departmental nomination.

-Effective for the 2017-2018 application cycle, we have decided to remove GREs from our application process.
+Effective starting the 2017-2018 application cycle, we have decided to remove GREs from our application process.
 A growing literature makes it abundantly clear that GREs are poor predictors of graduate student success (see: Hall et al. and Moneta-Koeler et al.).
 Moreover, GRE scores consistently disadvantage women and individuals from underrepresented groups in science.
 Thus, given the poor predictive value of the GRE, we feel it only serves as an access barrier to applications as significant time and money are required for the examination and subsequent score reporting.